a woman hugging a black and white cat

 The Urban Kitty: Living Large (Even in a Small Apartment)

-Enter to win a Catit Vesper Castle for Your Urban Kitty → Living in a city apartment doesn’t mean your cat has to live a small, boring life.
-On a recent episode of Cat Chat, I talked with cat behavior expert Steven Quandt about how to help indoor cats — especially apartment cats — thrive...
+Living in a city apartment doesn’t mean your cat has to live a small, boring life.
+On a recent episode of Cat Chat, I talked with cat behavior expert Stephen Quandt about how to help indoor cats — especially apartment cats — thrive through smart environmental enrichment.
+Stephen lives in New York City with multiple...
 Read more »

 Dec 1